 - 2 tablespoons finely chopped red onion

-- MARINADE AND PORK: Combine bourbon, soy sauce and brown sugar in a gallon-sized zipper-top bag.
+- Combine bourbon, soy sauce and brown sugar in a gallon-sized zipper-top bag.
 Add the pork tenderloin, seal and squeeze the bag to evenly distribute the marinade around the pork.
 Refrigerate at least 4 hours and up to 12 hours.
 Turn the bag occasionally.

 - Preheat grill over medium heat.
 Remove pork from marinade and pat dry, reserving marinade.